-Learn everything about Chateau La Mission Haut Brion Graves, Pessac Leognan, with wine tasting notes and wine with food pairing tips.
+Learn everything about Chateau La Mission Haut Brion, Pessac Leognan, with wine tasting notes and wine with food pairing tips.
 Learn all the best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau La Mission Haut Brion History, Overview

 Chateau La Mission Haut Brion is not quite as old as Chateau Haut Brion.
-La Mission Haut Brion only dates back to the late 16th century.
+La Mission Haut Brion only dates back to the 16th century.
 The property came into being after it was purchased by Jean de Pontac in 1533.
 Pontac was also the owner of what later became Chateau Haut Brion.
 Jean de Pontac was responsible for the birth of several of the best estates and vineyards in Bordeaux.

 Olive de Lestonnac eventually bequeathed the property to the Congregation of the Mission.
 This is where the vineyard earned its moniker.
 Even though the gifting was not popular with other members of the family, in 1664, Catherine de Mullet made the gift official.
 At that point in time, La Mission Haut Brion became the property of the Roman Catholic Church.